rails/rails/guides/source/nested_model_forms.md

 #### Nested form for a single associated object

-Now add a nested form for the +address+ association:
+Now add a nested form for the `address` association:

 ```erb
 <%= form_for @person do |f| %>